What are Diversified Investment examples?

 Equity, composed mainly of shares listed on the stock exchange.

-Real assets that are linked to the real economy and that provide greater diversification (real estate assets, bonds linked to inflation, raw materials and infrastructure).
+Real assets that are linked to the real economy and which provide greater diversification (real estate assets, inflation-linked bonds, commodities (raw materials) and infrastructure).

-So that you can make a decision, let us tell you why this cost difference between the two management types exists:
+To help you make a decision, this is why this cost difference between the two management types exists:

 Costs of passive management: these are low because passively managed funds replicate indexes and, using different techniques, this form of management can be inexpensive for the fund manager.
 For an investor it would be more difficult to create a diversified portfolio like that of an index and still have the low costs of a passively managed fund.